Omega Seamaster: Co-Axial movement

-Master Co-Axial/ Master Chronometer
+Master Co-Axial / Master Chronometer

 The next generation of watchmaking focuses on anti-magnetic movements.
 According to studies by the COSC, the majority of watches in for service from 4+ years are primarily suffering accuracy issues due to magnetized movements.
 Many Swiss watch institutions have made additional efforts to alleviate the problem of magnetization.
-Some of the technology and practices include iron cages around the movement, silicon hairspring (Omega) (spring in the balance wheel of the escapement), Parachrom hairspring (Rolex), induction of plastic parts, and using non-magnetic metals.
+Some of the technology and practices include iron cages around the movement, silicon hairspring (Omega) (spring in the balance wheel of the escapement), Parachrom hairsprings (Rolex), induction of plastic parts, and using non-magnetic metals.
 Only until recently has any watchmaker made a fully anti-magnetic movement.
 The first watch able to resist magnetic fields up to 15,000 gauss was the Omega Aqua Terra Gauss.
 The first full anti-magnetic movement and Master Chronometer certified by the COSC is the Omega Constellation "Pie-Pan" Globemaster.
 This movement is capable of having a see-through case-back (the cal.
 8800 in the new Seamaster 300 M) characterized by a movement with fully anti-magnetic parts.
 This is the beginning of a new generation of watch movements, re-institutionalizing the mechanical movement that once was deemed obsolete by the quartz movement of the 1970s to the present day.

-In 2018, the 70th anniversary of the Seamaster, and the 25th anniversary of the Seamaster Diver 300 M, Omega released a new version of the Diver 300 M (also known as Seamaster Professional).
-It features a zirconium dioxide bezel as well as a zirconium dioxide watch face with laser engraved waves, paying tribute to the very first Seamaster Professional models.
+In 2018, on the 70th anniversary of the Seamaster and the 25th anniversary of the Seamaster Diver 300 M, Omega released a new version of the Diver 300 M (also known as Seamaster Professional).
+It features a zirconium dioxide bezel as well as a zirconium dioxide watch face with laser-engraved waves, paying tribute to the very first Seamaster Professional models.
 The watch is continued to be loved by collectors and enthusiasts as a "modern classic" with an outermost "go anywhere" attitude and elegance of a dress watch.